 For each schedule, submit:

 - 1. Plotted original, time-scaled network diagram on a sheet at least 8-1/2 by 11 inches with a title block and timeline - 2.
-A electronic copy in PDF (Adobe Acrobat compatible) format via email.
+A electronic copy in PDF (Adobe Acrobat compatible) format via email to the Engineer.